railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_partners.rst

 Partner Categories
 ------------------

-Open ERP uses hierarchical categories to organize all of its partners.
+OpenERP uses hierarchical categories to organize all of its partners.
 To reach the list of available partner categories, use the menu :menuselection:`Sales --> Configuration --> Address Book --> Partner Categories`.

 .. figure::  images/crm_partner_category_big.png